-What is the Diabetes Plate Method?
+What is the Diabetes Plate?

-The American Diabetes Association Answers by The American Diabetes Association
+by The American Diabetes Association

-What is the Diabetes Plate Method?
+What is the Diabetes Plate?

-The Diabetes Plate Method is the easiest way to create healthy meals that can help manage blood sugar.
+The Diabetes Plate is the easiest way to create healthy meals that can help manage blood sugar.
 Using this method, you can create perfectly portioned meals with a healthy balance of vegetables, protein, and carbohydrates—without any counting, calculating, weighing, or measuring.
 All you need is a plate!

-If your dinner plates are larger than this, try using a smaller salad or dessert plate for your meals.
-Or, if your dinner plates have a lip or artwork inside the edge, use that as a border for filling your plate.
+To start out, you need a plate that is nine inches across.
+The size of our plate is what controls the size of our portions.
+If your dinner plates are larger than nine inches, try using a smaller salad or dessert plate for your meals.
+Or, if your dinner plates have a lip or artwork along the edge, use that as a border for filling your plate if the area inside the border is 9 inches across.

 Now that you have the right plate, it’s time to fill it!
-Imagine two lines drawn on your plate breaking it up into three sections:

-Examples of nonstarchy vegetables:
+Examples of non-starchy vegetables:

 Keep in mind that some plant-based protein foods (like beans and legumes) are also high in carbohydrates.